Rashad Greene

-Rashad Greene Sr. (born September 23, 1992) is a former American football wide receiver.
-He played college football at Florida State, and was drafted by the Jacksonville Jaguars in the fifth round of the 2015 NFL Draft.
+Rashad Greene Sr. (born September 23, 1992) is an American former professional football wide receiver.
+He played college football for the Florida State Seminoles and was selected by the Jacksonville Jaguars of the National Football League (NFL) in the fifth round of the 2015 NFL draft.

-Early years
+Early life

 Greene attended Westover Comprehensive High School from 2007 to 2009, where he played football and was a standout at wide receiver.
-Greene was a standout track & field athlete in sprints and relays at Westover.
+Greene was a standout track and field athlete in sprints and relays at Westover.
 He recorded a personal-best time of 48.27 seconds in the 400 meters at the 2009 GA State 3A Class on his way to a third-place finish.
 At the 2009 Westover Relays, he took gold in the 400 meters, at 49.07 seconds, and placed fourth in the 200 meters with a time of 22.07 seconds.
 Greene also ran the third-leg on the 4 × 100 m relay squad, helping them capture the state championship at 41.60 seconds.

 After his sophomore year, Greene transferred to St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 As a senior, Greene had 43 receptions for 943 yards (21.9 yards per catch) with 13 touchdowns.
 In the 2010 Class 5A State title game against Tampa's Plant High School, he recorded six receptions for 148 yards and two touchdowns, including a title-clinching 74-yard pass in the fourth quarter.

 Considered a four-star recruit by Rivals.com, he was rated as the 29th best wide receiver prospect of his class.